 Why do some jackets work on their own whilst others must always be part of a suit?
 It all comes down to the cloth.
 Formal and business-like cloths do not make effective odd jackets because odd jackets are simply not all that formal or business-like.
 This leaves out most worsted and smooth cloths.
 If it is worsted, it needs to have a large pattern or a heavy texture.
 Practically any tweed, cashmere, linen, cotton or silk can make a great odd jacket, so long as it doesn’t have pinstripes or chalk stripes.
 Pinstripes and chalk stripes are businesslike and thus do not work well for odd jackets, which are inherently unbusinesslike.

 There is no difference between the cut of a suit jacket and the cut of an odd jacket.
 Some people prefer a softer construction for their odd jackets and more structure for their suit jackets, but it is not a rule by any means.
 The way one’s jacket fits and is cut is largely personal preference, but that’s the same whether the jacket is part of a suit or stands on its own.
-Any odd jacket can be a part of a suit if it has matching trousers, though most jacketings—cloths meant to be tailored into jackets—do not make up well as trousers since they won’t hold shape or a crease.
+Some people like a looser fit for their odd jackets because it looks less formal or to be able to fit a jumper underneath.
+Any odd jacket can be a part of a suit if it has matching trousers, though most jacketings—cloths meant to be tailored into jackets—do not make up well as trousers since they won’t hold their shape or a crease.
 Such a suit would end up being an informal or sporty suit rather than a business suit.

 For example, Roger Moore’s brown tweed suit in Moonraker that he wears for hunting with Drax is a sports suit.
 The jacket could easily stand on its own as a sports coat.
 The donegal tweed cloth is what allows this.
 The hacking pockets and flapped breast pocket add to the sportiness of the suit’s jacket.
 But even if it were detailed with straight pockets and an ordinary welt breast pocket, it could still work just as well on its own because of the sporty cloth.